 Why hand speed is important for boxing?

-Here is great short video or Mike Tyson explaining why “speed kills” in boxing.
+Here is a great short video of Mike Tyson explaining why “speed kills” in boxing.

 How do you improve hand speed for boxing